Pepsi: Pepsiman

-Pepsiman is an official Pepsi mascot from Pepsi's Japanese corporate branch, created sometime around the mid-1990s.
+Pepsiman is an official Pepsi mascot from Pepsi's Japanese corporate branch, which debuted in March 1996.
 Pepsiman took on three different outfits, each one representing the current style of the Pepsi can in distribution.
 Twelve commercials were created featuring the character.
 His role in the advertisements is to appear with Pepsi to thirsty people or people craving soda.

 Pepsiman happens to appear at just the right time with the product.
 After delivering the beverage, sometimes Pepsiman would encounter a difficult and action-oriented situation which would result in injury.
 Pepsiman is mostly silent, and he has no face except for a hole that opens up whenever he delivers a Pepsi.
 Another more minor mascot, Pepsiwoman, also featured in a few of her own commercials for Pepsi Twist; her appearance is basically a female Pepsiman wearing a lemon-shaped balaclava.

-In 1994, Sega-AM2 released the Sega Saturn version of its arcade fighting game Fighting Vipers.
+In 1996, Sega-AM2 released the Sega Saturn version of its arcade fighting game Fighting Vipers.
 In this game, Pepsiman was included as a special character, with his specialty listed as being the ability to "quench one's thirst."
 He does not appear in any other version or sequel.

 In 1999, KID developed a video game for the PlayStation entitled Pepsiman.
 As the titular character, the player runs "on rails" (forced motion on a scrolling linear path), skateboards, rolls, and stumbles through various areas, avoiding dangers and collecting cans of Pepsi, all while trying to reach a thirsty person as in the commercials.

-Electric trucks

-Elon Musk announced that Tesla is starting Tesla Semi production in 2022 October and that Pepsi is going to get the first electric trucks starting December.
+Despite largely being considered a financial failure, Pepsiman has developed a cult following due to its over the top and nonsensical premise.